Coastal Road (Mumbai): Phase I

 The BMC administration informed corporators on 21 August that work had been completely halted since 16 July.
 The agency stated that it had completed 6.25% of the total work on the project and had spent ₹593 crore.
 The BMC also stated that it had planned to complete 12.56% of the work at this stage but was unable to do so due to the legal hurdles.
 Contractors began decommissioning machinery and equipment from work sites in September 2019.
 BMC chief Praveen Pardeshi stated that work would only resume after the Supreme Court verdict.
 Hindustan Times quoted an unnamed BMC official as stating that the machinery was being removed from the Tata Garden area to facilitate the filming of the Hollywood film Tenet.
 On 17 December 2019, the Supreme Court placed a stay on the High Court order and permitted the Coastal Road project to continue.
 However, the Court prohibited authorities from carrying out any construction work other than that required for the road itself, which would affect the BMC's plans to develop parks and gardens adjacent to the road.
+On 30 September 2022, the Supreme Court amended its previous order and permitted works not related to the road itself.
+The BMC assured the Court that it would not permit any residential or commercial development on the reclaimed land and would also seek permission from the Court before carrying out any further reclamation in the city.

+BMC officials stated that 17% of total work had been completed as on 20 December 2020.
+In July 2021, the BMC stated that 90% of land reclamation had been completed.
+In August 2021, the BMC announced that it would adopt monopile technology to construct the pillars of bridges on the Coastal Road.
+This marked the first deployment of the technology in India.
+BMC officials stated that the technology enabled the construction of pillars with only one pile supporting it, instead of the four that would have been required.
+The agency noted that it would reduce the total piles required for the project from 704 to 176.
+The BMC stated that it had completed 40% of work in September 2021, 58% in July 2022, and 67% of work had been completed by December 2022.
+The agency stated that 75% of work on the project, and 95% of land reclamation had been completed on 30 May 2023.